 |2.11.13||Lineation on inclined fault surface—Tick shows fault dip value and direction; arrow shows bearing and plunge of lineation|

 While the fault plane and lineation (slickenline) are both fundamentally part of one data point measurement (see above), They need to be symbolized with two instances of the data.
 Of course, there are individual FDGC codes for each of these elements, but it might be useful to eliminate the FGDC codes that aren't granular enough to apply to individual features and data types.
 Another problem with the code approach is that it would be very easy for the code to not be synchronized with the actual attributes of the feature which would become very confusing to end-users.
 One way to get around this problem would be to have separate joined tables that allow determination of symbol codes based on attributes.
 This has the added benefit of separating style from content the same way that standards-compliant HTML encodes content while CSS applies styles for Web pages.

 An extensive revision of how our model handles well locations and data related to wells was made at version 1.0.3.
 It would be possible to use just the well-related part of our datamodel for those who already have a schema that suits their needs for other geologic data.
-Please see the discusion on the Well_point page for more information.
+The well schema became complex enough that we decided to detach it from the rest of the geologic data model.
+Please see the discusion on the NM Wells Data Model page for more information.

 Eventually, some consensus will probably be reached and a single geology data model will be widely adopted and be interoperable with GeoSciML.
 This will make it much easier for anybody who tries to produce compilations, create derivative maps, or to perform spatial analyses of existing geologic map data.
 While our model has been working reasonably well for us, we don't presume that it will be the model adopted.
 Nonetheless, we do hope that some of the ideas presented by this model will be borrowed by other models -- just as we have done.